jwadec/Canvas/InstructureCon2021/README.md

 ## Test the Connection

 - Prior to moving to Step 5, save the connector by select the Create connect button.
-If you previously saved, this button will be called Updte connector.
+If you previously saved, this button will be called Update connector.
 - With the connector saved, navigate to Step 5 - Test.
 - Create a new connection.
 This will launch Canvas and have a familiar workflow to other apps where it requests permission to continue.
 - With a connection established, you can check to see if the connector was successful.
 Use a get operation like USER-CREATE to see if a user search appears.